It’s time to stop pretending you can get by without taking care of yourself.

 What if you were able to bravely meet your needs, without worrying what anyone might think?

-What if you were able to make a sustainable habit out of feeling nourished, rested, and lit-up?
+What if you were able to make a permanent habit out of feeling nourished, rested, and lit up?

 When you believe that your needs matter (and you stop pushing yours to the bottom of your to-do list), you are able to identify, honor, and advocate for them with ease and grace.